Frequently Asked Questions

 For acoustic Steel string guitars:

 – These Canadian-made guitars are crafted using solid cedar tops and mahogany back and sides.
-An amazing value for the quality and sound.
+Amazing quality and sound for the price, I can’t recommend these guitars enough!

 – Made with a solid sitka spruce top and nato back and sides, this guitar is priced lower than the Seagull, yet still retains some quality.

-– Built with a solid spruce top and laminated mahogany back and sides, this value priced guitar package includes: A Gig Bag, Multi-Language Instructional DVD, Strings, Tuner, and Picks.
+– Built with a laminated spruce top and Meranti back and sides, this value priced guitar offers relatively good playability and tone for the cost.

 For Electric guitars: